 - Cinnamon– Gives a delicious cinnamon flavor.

-- Baking soda– Leavens out the healthy blueberry cake, and gives it some rise.
+- Baking powder– Leavens out the healthy blueberry cake, and gives it some rise.

-- Keto sweetener– Either monk fruit sweetener or erythritol can be used.
+- Granulated sweetener– Either monk fruit sweetener or erythritol can be used.

 - Coconut oil– Be sure you measure out your coconut oil when melted.